-Our findings indicate that LLMs exhibit enhanced performance on time series data characterized by pronounced trends or significant seasonal variations.
-This raises the question: Why do LLMs excel in forecasting datasets with marked trend or seasonal patterns?
-To explore this phenomenon, we crafted prompts that necessitate LLMs to acknowledge the temporal span of the dataset.
+Our findings show that LLMs demonstrate enhanced performance in time series forecasting with strong seasonal strengths.
+This raises the question: Why do LLMs perform well in forecasting datasets with marked seasonal patterns?
+To explore this phenomenon, we craft prompts that require LLMs to recognize the dataset's temporal pattern.

-This approach is grounded in the hypothesis that LLMs' proficiency in handling datasets with distinct trend or seasonal attributes in-context learningvanced pattern recognition capabilities.
-By explicitly prompting LLMs to consider the dataset's period, we aim to leverage their inherent ability to discern and extrapolate from complex patterns, thereby shedding light on the mechanisms that underpin their superior performance in such contexts.
+This approach is grounded in the hypothesis that LLMs are proficient in handling datasets with distinct seasonal attributes.
+By explicitly prompting LLMs to predict the dataset's period, we aim to leverage their inherent ability to discern and extrapolate from complex patterns, which sheds light on the mechanisms that underpin their superior performance in such contexts.